- Functional Core Courses – 24 credits

 Use the Course Planning Matrix to see where and when MBA courses will be offered over the next few years.

-To begin planning your program, contact an advisor:
+To begin planning your program, contact an MBA advisor: